ResRipper/ResRipper/README.md

 ### Hi, I'm ResRipper

-- I only code when I have no other choices.
+- I code not because I like to, but because I have no choices.